 A software failure

 So how could such a monumental disaster have occurred?
 A special team scoured the scene, collecting debris to try to find out.
-A week after the failure, Dr Colin O’Halloran, of the UK’s Defense Evaluation and Research Agency (DERA) at the time, was appointed to represent the UK on the board of inquiry into the disaster.
+A week after the failure, D-RisQ founder, Dr Colin O’Halloran, of the UK’s Defence Evaluation and Research Agency (DERA) at the time, was appointed to represent the UK on the board of inquiry into the disaster.
 He was joined by representatives from France, Germany, Italy, and Sweden.
 According to O’Halloran, the very first morning the board met, joined by a technical panel, it appeared to most that the disaster had been caused by a software failure.

 “When I raised the idea that it could have been due to a software failure because there was a failure in the inertial reference system, there were eyebrows raised as if I had previous knowledge of what they had discovered,” he says.
 In fact, O’Halloran had looked at many software projects while at DERA and had noted that it was common for software issues to be the root of wider failures.